GWeindel/hmp/README.md

 A way of using the package is to use a conda environment (see [anaconda](https://www.anaconda.com/products/distribution>) for how to install conda):

 > [!WARNING]
 > We are currently moving to 1.0.0 with important changes to the API.
-New users can either use the latest stable release (0.5.0, install from `pip` as below and see previous version of the (docs)[] ) but whose structure will be deprecated or use the upcoming beta for the v1.0.0 but accept the risk of name changes and bugs up to the final verison of 1.0.0
+New users can either use the latest stable release (0.5.0, install from `pip` as below and see previous version of the [docs](https://github.com/GWeindel/hmp/tree/b26ab6939e8221475af19914da8dddc02df55ca0)) but whose structure will be deprecated or use the upcoming beta for the v1.0.0-b.1 but accept the risk of name changes and bugs up to the final verison of 1.0.0

 ```bash